Jake Beckley

 Jacob Peter Beckley (August 4, 1867 – June 25, 1918), nicknamed "Eagle Eye", was an American professional baseball first baseman.
 He played in Major League Baseball for the Pittsburgh Alleghenys, Pittsburgh Burghers, Pittsburgh Pirates, New York Giants, Cincinnati Reds and St. Louis Cardinals from 1888 to 1907.

 Beckley had a batting average of over .300 in 13 seasons.
-His 244 triples are fourth all time and his 23,767 putouts are a major league record.
+His 244 triples are fourth all time and his 23,767 putouts is a major league record.
 A career .308 hitter he was elected into the National Baseball Hall of Fame in 1971 via the Veterans Committee.

 Early life

 Beckley was born in Hannibal, Missouri.
 He was the son of Bernhart and Rosina (Neth) Beckley.
 Beckley began playing semi-professional baseball while still a teenager.
 A former Hannibal teammate, Bob Hart, suggested the 18-year-old Beckley to the Leavenworth Oilers (Leavenworth, Kansas) of the Western Association.
 After splitting two seasons between Leavenworth and a team in Lincoln, Nebraska, Beckley's contract was sold to the St. Louis Whites in the Western Association before he was purchased (along with Harry Staley) by the Pittsburgh Alleghenys for $4,500 midway through the 1888 season.